Why should we learn RE?

 How we teach

-All children will be taught R.E. topics following the Liverpool Agreed Syllabus.
+All children will be taught R.E. topics following the Liverpool Agreed Syllabus which is built on the National Curriculum (2014) statutory requirements.
 We follow the power of reading English scheme and we have linked our topics according to the texts studied.
 Classes will get the opportunity to explore places of worship and artefacts by religious visits.

 We are a member of NATRE which is the subject teacher association for RE professionals.
 It works to support those who teach and lead in all schools and institutions and at all stages of their career.